Luxury Music Festival

 Business lawyers often look at things like Fyre Festival and wonder about the lawsuits.
 Can Your Business Survive a Lawsuit?
 Don’t be like Fyre Fest, do proper legal planning before starting a business, organization or festival.

 During the course of business, whether a small business or big corporation, there will more than likely come a time for litigation.
 It could be an employment dispute over wrongful termination or non-payment of benefits, a breach of contract with a vendor or supplier over unpaid goods, or a shareholder dispute over whether shares actually vested or not by a triggering event.

-In all cases, whether acting as defendant or plaintiff, you need good counsel to better protect your legal interests.
-It won’t be just case law and legal maxims and the strength of your legal position that win you your matter, it will be organization and preparedness.
+In all cases, whether acting as a defendant or plaintiff, you need good counsel to better protect your legal interests.
+It won’t be just case law and legal maxims and the strength of your legal position that wins you your matter, it will be organization and preparedness.
 As Sun Tzu states in the Art of War, “to be surprised is to be unprepared”.
 It is IMPERATIVE to design a litigation plan while managing expectations.

-Toronto Business Lawyers
+Toronto and Vancouver Business Lawyers

 Ok so what does a party do to preserve their legal rights and interests?
 One of the most important stages is gathering documents, emails, and computer data.
 Often there is a volume of materials to be included in litigation, including all correspondence between the parties, including texts and emails, and other forms of communication (WeChat, Skype, Zoom, etc.).
 It is equally important to comb over all the disclosure documents received from opposing counsel.
 So many times, something material or even the “smoking gun” is produced but overlooked due to the sheer volume of documents to review.

 Read more: Toronto Business Lawyers